 Add any additional coats you may need and once partially dried, you can turn it into a glow in the dark dream catcher.

-To do so, you’ll want glow in the dark fabric paint.
+To do so, you’ll want glow in the dark fabric paint (this is the one I’m using).
 Apply it all over your dream catcher.
 And don’t worry that it’s covering your colors, it will dry clear.

 Lastly, let everything dry and then use a glue gun to attach the feathers to the ends of the yarn that are hanging down.